replicatedhq/help-center/content/docs/audit-log/exposing-events/enterprise-api.md

 - We send our Enterpise API Token in a header of the form `Authorization: token=...`
 - `variables.last` is the number of events we're requesting, in this case we only want the last 3 events
-- `variables.query` is a free-text or structured search query, as you'd use in [The Embedded Viewer](/docs/audit-log/exposing-events/viewer/#search).
+- `variables.query` is a free-text or structured search query, as you'd use in [The Audit Log Viewer](/docs/audit-log/exposing-events/viewer/#search).
 - `variables.before` allows us to specify a cursor for paging through events.
 Since we just want the most recent events, we'll leave this blank for now.
 - In the `query` field, we describe the structure and parameters of the GraphQL query.